-- checks on steering (including multi-directional steering modes), braking, transmission, loader components such as, boom, extension and carriage tilt checks, loader control lock-out systems, stabilisers, chassis levelling (if fitted) - lateral and longitudinal stability aids check such as, inclinometer, chassis tilt mechanism (if fitted), rated capacity indicator (RCI) / longitudinal load movement indicator (LLMI) / load moment indicator (LMI) / load moment control (LMC) / limiters and so forth. and how this information is supplied - starting procedures inc. cold starting procedures and isolation devices - types of visibility aids and what factors can affect clear, all-round vision - where and why effective vision, including mirror positioning is extremely important - how and where issues can arise when vision is limited during operation - warning beacons and other safety systems/lights are operable - legislative requirements for travelling on the public highway - carrying of passengers/non-authorised personnel - how tyre condition, pressures, sizes, ratings and repairs and so forth. can affect machine stability and safety
+- checks on steering (including multi-directional steering modes), braking, transmission, loader components e.g. boom, extension and carriage tilt checks, loader control lock-out systems, stabilisers, chassis levelling - longitudinal stability aids checks e.g. rated capacity indicator (RCI) / load movement indicator (LMI) / load movement control (LMC)/limiters etc. and how information is supplied - starting procedures - types of visibility aids and what factors can affect clear, all-round vision - where and why effective vision, including mirror positioning is extremely important - how and where issues can arise when vision is limited during operation - warning beacons and other safety systems/lights are operable - legislative requirements for travelling on the public highway - carrying of passengers/non-authorised personnel - how tyre condition, pressures, sizes and ratings etc. can affect machine stability

-- demonstrate that the seatbelt is worn correctly, and seating position and mirrors are adjusted correctly prior to any machine movement - this should be observed during practical assessment - describe why the seat belt should be worn at all times - carry out all pre-start activities and starting procedures including isolation devices, coldstarting, adjustment of mirrors, and so forth. - this should be observed during practical assessment - check all applicable warning lamps, safety and stability systems and visions systems are in place, clear and functional this should be observed during practical assessment - conduct all-round visibility checks before moving away this should be observed during practical assessment - describe why effective vision is extremely important - give an example of how and where issues can arise when vision is limited during operation - conduct all chassis and loader component functional checks this should be observed during practical assessment - describe function and information of inclinometer, chassis tilt mechanism, rated capacity indicator (RCI) / longitudinal load moment indicator (LLMI) / load movement control (LMC) / limiters and so forth. - wear the correct PPE this should be observed during practical assessment - describe the requirements and limitations for travelling on the public highway - explain how tyre condition, pressures, sizes, ratings and repairs and so forth, can affect machine stability and safety travel and manoeuvre the telescopic handler across varying terrain and inclines, laden and unladen
+- demonstrate that the seatbelt is worn correctly, and seating position and mirrors are adjusted correctly prior to any machine movement - this should be observed during practical assessment - check all applicable warning lamps, safety and stability systems and visions systems are in place, clear and functional this should be observed during practical assessment - conduct all-round visibility checks before moving away this should be observed during practical assessment - describe why effective vision is extremely important - give an example of how and where issues can arise when vision is limited during operation - conduct all chassis and loader component functional checks - describe function and information of rated capacity indicator (RCI) / load movement indicator (LMI) / load movement control (LMC)/limiters etc. - wear the correct PPE during practical assessment - describe the requirements and limitations for travelling on the public highway - explain how tyre condition, pressures, sizes and ratings etc. can affect machine stability travel and manoeuvre the telescopic handler across varying terrain and inclines, laden and unladen

-- how travel speeds and gear selection affect working efficiency, stability, safety, and emissions - issues which can occur if departing from designated travel routes and work areas/restricted zones - types of underground services and the effects of travelling loaded machines near to/over services - effects of travelling close to embankments and trenches - travelling over various types of terrain, replicating typical site-type surfaces (loaded and unloaded) - travelling up, down on inclines (loaded and unloaded) including lateral and longitudinal stability - how certain types of surfaces can affect traction, particularly on inclines - machine configuration when travelling on steep inclines - how travelling on uneven and uncompacted surfaces affect stability - impact of changes to centre of gravity (loaded and unloaded) when travelling up, down and across inclines - dangers of travelling across inclines - effects of travelling with a raised boom - load integrity and security whilst travelling - · giving way to loaded machines - travelling with large surface-area loads and wide loads - precautions and obstructions on travel routes including overhead utilities and so forth. - regulative requirements for travelling near to or under overhead power lines - awareness of other machines and workers
+- how travel speeds and gear selection affect working efficiency, stability, safety, and emissions - issues which can occur if departing from designated travel routes and work areas/restricted zones - types of underground services and the effects of travelling loaded machines near to/over services - effects of travelling close to embankments and trenches - travelling over various types of terrain, replicating typical site-type surfaces (loaded and unloaded) - travelling up, down on inclines (loaded and unloaded) including lateral and longitudinal stability

+- how certain types of surfaces can affect traction, particularly on inclines - machine configuration when travelling on steep inclines - how travelling on uneven and uncompacted surfaces affect stability - impact of changes to centre of gravity (loaded and unloaded) when travelling up, down and across inclines - dangers of travelling across inclines - effects of travelling with a raised boom - load integrity and security whilst travelling - giving way to loaded machines - travelling with large surface-area loads and wide loads - precautions and obstructions on travel routes including overhead utilities etc. - regulative requirements for travelling near to or under overhead power lines - awareness of other machines and workers